Joshua-Bettles/joshua-bettles.github.io/_pages/cv.md

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Spring 2022 - Spring 2024: Robotics Engineer
-  * Github University
+  * WAAM3D Ltd.
-  * Duties includes: Updates and improvements to template
+  * Duties included:
-  * Supervisor: The Users
+    * Developing new electrical and control systems for their flagship product.
+    * Writing new robot programs for automation.
+    * Conducting CE and UKCA marking.
+    * Developing a simulator and modeling of the 6 DoF industrial robot

-* Fall 2015: Research Assistant
+* Fall 2015: Robotics Society Committee member
-  * Github University
+  * The University of Manchester
-  * Duties included: Merging pull requests
+  * Position:
-  * Supervisor: Professor Hub
+    * President

-* Summer 2015: Research Assistant
+    * Social Secretary
+    * Educational Officer
-  * Github University
+    * Events manager
-  * Duties included: Tagging issues
+  * Duties included:
-  * Supervisor: Professor Git
+    * Running and managing a society of 300 members.
+    * Orgnaising and hosting weekly sessions.
+    * Planning and running the UK's largest 24 hr robotics hackathon.
+    * Hosting socials, educational events, engaging in outreach and volunteering activities.

 Skills
 ======